P-p-H-d/mlib/README.md

 ##### M\_AS\_STR(expression)

 Return the string representation of the evaluated expression.
-NOTE: Neeed to be used with M\_APPLY to defer the evaluation.
+NOTE: Need to be used with M\_APPLY to defer the evaluation.

 ##### M\_EMPTY\_P(expression)